danielpodrazka/mcp-text-editor/README.md

 - **File Selection**: Set a file to work with using absolute paths
 - **Read Operations**: Read entire files or specific line ranges
-- **Edit Operations**: Three editing modes:
+- **Edit Operations**:
-  - Insert text at a specific line
+  - Insert lines after a specific line
-  - Overwrite text within a line range
+  - Remove lines within a line range
-  - Create new files or replace content entirely
+  - Create new files with content
 - **File Deletion**: Remove files from the filesystem
 - **Hash Verification**: Ensures data integrity during editing operations